+&lt;sup>40 Criminal Code, s.
+120.

-41 United Nations Convention Against Corruption, 31 October 2003, GA res.
+&lt;sup>41 United Nations Convention Against Corruption, 31 October 2003, GA res.
 58/4, UN Doc.
 A/58/422 [UNCAC].

-(1)... the promise, offering or giving to a foreign public official or an official of a public international organization, directly or indirectly, of an undue advantage, for the official himself or herself or another person or entity, in order that the official act or refrain from acting in the exercise of his or her official duties, in order to obtain or retain business or other undue advantage in relation to the conduct of international business; OR (2) . . . the solicitation or acceptance by a foreign public official or an official of a public international organization, directly or indirectly, of an undue advantage, for the official himself or herself or another person or entity, in order that the official act or refrain from acting in the exercise of his or her official duties.42 2.
-Money Laundering/Transferring the Proceeds of Crime Under Canada's Criminal Code the crime of "laundering the proceeds of crime" is committed if an individual: uses, transfers the possession of, sends or delivers to any person or place, transports, transmits, alters, disposes of or otherwise deals with, in any manner and by any means, any property or any proceeds of any property with intent to conceal or convert that property or those proceeds, knowing or believing that all or a part of that property or of those proceeds was obtained or derived directly or indirectly as a result of (a) the commission in Canada of a designated offence; or (b) an act or omission anywhere that, if it had occurred in Canada, would have constituted a designated offence.43 Money Laundering, or the "Transfer of the Proceeds of Corruption" is defined under the United Nations Convention Against Torture as: (i) The conversion or transfer of property, knowing that such property is the proceeds of crime, for the purpose of concealing or disguising the illicit origin of the property or of 42 Ibid.
+(1) . . . the promise, offering or giving to a foreign public official or an official of a public international organization, directly or indirectly, of an undue advantage, for the official himself or herself or another person or entity, in order that the official act or refrain from acting in the exercise of his or her official duties, in order to obtain or retain business or other undue advantage in relation to the conduct of international business; OR

+(2) . . . the solicitation or acceptance by a foreign public official or an official of a public international organization, directly or indirectly, of an undue advantage, for the official himself or herself or another person or entity, in order that the official act or refrain from acting in the exercise of his or her official duties.

+2. Money Laundering/Transferring the Proceeds of Crime

+Under Canada's Criminal Code the crime of "laundering the proceeds of crime" is committed if an individual:

+uses, transfers the possession of, sends or delivers to any person or place, transports, transmits, alters, disposes of or otherwise deals with, in any manner and by any means, any property or any proceeds of any property with intent to conceal or convert that property or those proceeds, knowing or believing that all or a part of that property or of those proceeds was obtained or derived directly or indirectly as a result of

+- (a) the commission in Canada of a designated offence; or - (b) an act or omission anywhere that, if it had occurred in Canada, would have constituted a designated offence.

+Money Laundering, or the "Transfer of the Proceeds of Corruption" is defined under the United Nations Convention Against Corruption as:

+(i) The conversion or transfer of property, knowing that such property is the proceeds of crime, for the purpose of concealing or disguising the illicit origin of the property or of helping any person who is involved in the commission of the predicate offence to evade the legal consequences of his or her action; or

-43 Criminal Code, s.
+Criminal Code, s.
 462.31(1).